dam13n/dam13n.github.io/_posts/2015-5-19-metal-flowers.markdown

     <img src="{{ site.baseurl }}/img/flower/supplies.jpg" alt="Post Sample Image">
 </a>

-<h2 class="section-heading">Procedure</h2>

 Three 3"x3" squares.
-Cut those using those metal plate shears you see.
+Cut those beforehand using those metal plate shears you see.
 Those happen to be "right-handed" I think.
 In hindsight, I'm thinking the straight-cut ones would have worked better.
-If you're at a hardware store, there labeled and generally visually show a curved path left or right or a straight path to indicate the type of cut they do.
+If you're at a hardware store, they're labeled and generally visually show a curved path left or right or a straight path to indicate the type of cut they do.
 Either way, the ones I got worked well enough.
 The "plated steel" was the **thinnest** I could find.
 Thinner is better.

 There are also some bolts and "loaded washers" (or something like that) that I believe are size #10.
 Not pictured are some steel rods of the same size that will be used as a stem.

+<h2 class="section-heading">Procedure</h2>

 Since I'd done this before, it made sense to use a template to trace out the flower stencil to speed things up.
 Just tried to cut out a circle in cardboard and eyeball 5 even petals.
 Then I traced out the stencil with a dry-erase marker on each square.